Book 5 of The Sensations Collection

-I’ve given up everything to come to this small town and the struggle is real.
-Hiding from my past has come with some serious lessons.
-I’m a gang member on the run.
-I don’t have time to settle in this place or for my sister’s teacher in her sexy red glasses.
+I’ve given up everything to come to this dot-on-a-map and the struggle is real.
+Hiding from my past has come with some painful lessons.
+I don’t want to settle in this place.
+And I definitely don’t need the distraction of my little sister’s teacher in her sexy red glasses.

 My head was starting to throb, which made me feel sick to my stomach.
 I’d forgotten my glasses and the morning was dragging on.
 It wasn’t even eight a.m. yet.
 Thoughts of Leon Ramirez had me tied up in knots.
 I couldn’t think straight and I felt the onset of a major migraine coming.

 “What’s wrong with you?”
 Mia whispered next to me at the morning faculty meeting.
 We were in the library and we sat at the table farthest to the back, as usual.Read more

 “Bullshit.
 How’s the hot daddy-brother turned janitor-basketball coach?”

 “What?”
 I choked.
 My friend made no sense.

 “Oh, you know what I mean.
 How’s the Latin Lover?” she rolled the last two words to sound exotic and I choked on a giggle.

 “Oh.
 My.
 God.
 You’ve lost your mind,” I whispered as I shifted my eyes to see if others were watching us.
 I reached for the post-it notes in front of me.

 “By the looks of it, you have.
 What’s he done to you?”
 I glanced at Mia to see her squinting at me.